sknre/MailCHECKER/README.md

 # Email Checker

-First you need to install java and install it
+First you need to Download java and install it : https://www.java.com/en/download/

 Second thing you need to run (open) java index.jar file